Leprosy: Public policy

-A goal of the World Health Organization is to "eliminate leprosy" and in 2016 the organization launched "Global Leprosy Strategy 2016–2020: Accelerating towards a leprosy-free world".
-Elimination of leprosy is defined as "reducing the proportion of leprosy patients in the community to very low levels, specifically to below one case per 10,000 population".
-Diagnosis and treatment with multidrug therapy are effective, and a 45% decline in disease burden has occurred since multidrug therapy has become more widely available.
+The World Health Organization maintains an Expert Committee on Leprosy since 1954, and a goal of the WHO is to "eliminate leprosy."
+In 2016 the organization launched "Global Leprosy Strategy 2016–2020: Accelerating towards a leprosy-free world".
+Elimination of leprosy is defined as "reducing the proportion of (people with) leprosy in the community to very low levels, specifically to below one case per 10,000 population".
+Diagnosis and treatment with multidrug therapy are effective, and a 45% decline in disease burden has occurred since MDT has become more widely available.
 The organization emphasizes the importance of fully integrating leprosy treatment into public health services, effective diagnosis and treatment, and access to information.
 The approach includes supporting an increase in health care professionals who understand the disease, and a coordinated and renewed political commitment that includes coordination between countries and improvements in the methodology for collecting and analysing data.

-Interventions in the "Global Leprosy Strategy 2016–2020: Accelerating towards a leprosy-free world":